 Course of Study Committee

 The Course of Study Committee is the standing committee of the Yale College Faculty with which directors of undergraduate studies have the most direct and frequent contact.
 It is composed of members of the faculty drawn from the divisions of the humanities, the social sciences, and the natural sciences; members of the Yale College Dean’s Office; and undergraduate students.
 The Course of Study Committee is the main agency by which the Yale College Faculty controls, supervises, and improves the curriculum of Yale College.
 One of its chief responsibilities is considering and approving (or rejecting) proposals for additions or alterations to the curriculum submitted to it by departments and programs.
-The secretary to the chair of the Course of Study Committee is Emily Shandley, 246 Church Street, 432-2337.
+The secretary to the chair of the Course of Study Committee is Beth Baumgartel, Communications and Publications Manager.

-In substantive matters the approval of the Course of Study Committee is not final but is subject to ratification by the Yale College Faculty.
-The addition of any new course to the curriculum, or a significant change in any already existing course or program, thus requires the approval of the Course of Study Committee and then of the faculty.
+In substantive matters, the approval of the Course of Study Committee is not final but is subject to ratification by the Yale College Faculty.
+The addition of any new course to the curriculum, or a significant change in any already existing course, thus requires the approval of the Course of Study Committee and then of the faculty.
 Proposals for New Courses and for Changes in Existing Courses, and Notification of the Course of Study Committee’s Actions discuss the main points of business that a DUS has with the Course of Study Committee.
-These pages complement the section Yale College Programs of Study (YCPS) and Related Publications.